Book now for £199

 Valid for 12 months, your bus pass allows you to spend up to a year exploring New Zealand, or if you prefer you can complete the entire tour route in a minimum of 28 days (although we recommend you allow around 38 days to make the most of your travel pass experience).

-Please note: Following the earthquake on New Zealand’s South Island on the 14th November 2016, there have been a few minor changes to the Kiwi Discovery Pass route until further notice.
-Days 25-27 will now run as follows:
+Please note: Following the earthquake on New Zealand’s South Island on the 14th November 2016, there have been a few minor changes to the Kiwi Discovery Pass route on certain travel dates.
+Days 25-27 may run as follows:

 Day 25: Mt Cook – Christchurch.
 Discover tranquil Hagley Park and the spectacular Botanic Gardens in the vibrant city of Christchurch.